ascholerChemeketa/cs160Reader/_sources/ComputingFields/ComputerScience.rst

 **Education:**

 * Working as a software developer requires a Bachelor's degree
-* Working as a research scientist requires a graduate degree (Master's of PhD).
+* Working as a research scientist requires a graduate degree (Master's or Ph.D.).

 The first year of study generally focuses on programming - the essential skill needed to solve problems using a computer.
 Courses in the following years tend to be more focused on the theory of why software and hardware work and how to build software.

-During their Jr and Sr years students usually can chose from classes to concentrate in a specific area (graphics, databases, artificial intelligence, computational biology, software development).
+During their Jr and Sr years students usually can choose from classes to concentrate in a specific area (graphics, databases, artificial intelligence, computational biology, software development).
 For students who intend to become software developers, this is an important opportunity to take courses on software engineering and applied programming skills.